bennettpeter/leanfront/README.md

 To install a side load version you can download the apk file from the above link.
 Put it on your android device using direct download, a USB cable or another method.
 Open a file manager, select the apk file and tap on it to install.
 Alternatively you can use adb to install from a computer if you have developer mode enabled on the android device.

 ### After Installation
 The first time you run the app it will prompt you for the MythTV Backend settings.
 Supply the IP address or DNS name of the master backend.
 If you have MythTV V32 or V33, change the [status port](#status-port) from 6544 to 6744.
 (Note that 6544 still works but does not support the latest features).
-In V34, port 6544 now has full support.
+In V34 and later, use port 6544.
 In future port 6744 may be removed.

 ## History